kwotsin/academic-kickstart/content/post/mimicry-tutorial/index.md

 numbered="true"
 lightbox="true" >}}

 Firstly, we construct the models based on the residual network backbone architectures, which have been frequently used in recent state-of-the-art GANs.
 SSGAN similarly does this and follows the architecture in [Miyato et al](https://arxiv.org/abs/1802.05957), where Spectral Normalization GAN (SNGAN) was introduced. which we similarly adopt.
-Figure 2 illustrates this particular set of backbone architectures, which we adopt.
+Figure 2 illustrates this particular set of backbone architectures.
 Specifically, we know from Figure 2 the key variables are:

 - `nz=128`: The initial noise vector dimension is 128.
 - `ngf=256`: The generator feature map size is 256.